 MANAGEMENT • 17 MIN READ

 You don’t get in the car until you know where you want to go… Yet most people try to drive their business without having a “real” destination in mind.

-No wonder so many entrepreneurs get caught in the “hustle”, struggling to scale from 6 to 7 figures.
+It’s no wonder many entrepreneurs get caught in the “hustle”, struggling to scale to multiple millions.

-It’s impossible to build a successful business until you define what success means.
+Building a successful business is impossible until you define what success means.

-Your Vision is where everything starts and ends, yet it blows my mind how many business owners I meet who think a business vision isn’t necessary (and that they’ll get to it “one day”).
+Your Vision is where everything starts and ends.
+Yet, it blows my mind how many business owners I meet think a business vision isn’t necessary (and that they’ll get to it “one day”).

-Business Suicide (and a bottleneck that stops many businesses scale past six-figures).
+It’s Business Suicide (a bottleneck that stops many businesses from scaling past six figures).